keithorange/RealityScript/README.md

 - **Syntax Highlighting**: Differentiated color schemes for clear script visualization.
 - **Quick Compilation**: Convert your RealityScript into a polished screenplay seamlessly.

+**Installing VS Code Extension**
+- Copy `realityscript-vscode` into your `~/.vscode/extensions` dir for Mac and Linux, and similar extension dir for Windows.

 ## Integration with ChatGPT

 Combine RealityScript with ChatGPT to: